lundstrj/mailbox/README.md

 __TODO: Stick it all into an actual mailbox__

 ### Power draw, expected and actual (and adventures in power management)
+A pico (with WiFi) can draw as much as 0.5W at startup (depending on workload this tends to level out at about 0.15W).
+Mailbox does very little work and in fact spends most of the time sleeping, so the expected power usage is at 0.15W.

+HOWEVER, there are additional LEDs and a Buzzer connected, which will draw a bit of power when used.
+The thing is that they are used so rarely and for such a short time that this additional power draw becomes within the margin of measurement error for the expected power usage.
+All the used sensors are passive and draw no power at all for the most part and negligible power when they are used.

+Using the Wifi to send request will draw more power than just idling, but again, this is done so rarely that it over time becomes negligible.

+(Mailbox could/should be redesigned to use pretty much no power at all by only switching on when the mailbox lid is lifted and then shutting down again after a few seconds.
+This would require a bit of extra hardware and a bit of extra code, but would be a good design choice for a battery powered mailbox system.
+It would also only switch on the radio and connect to Wifi, if and when mail has been detected.
+Mailbox is not designed to run on battery power as batteries tend to struggle in low temperatures and mailboxes have a tendency to be placed outside in the cold.)

 __TODO: Measure power draw__
 __TODO: Calculate Pico expected power usage__